propadiene-1/wifi-marker/README.md

 # wifi-marker

-Quick and easy map designed to mark locations that have free WiFi.
+Quick and easy website to mark locations that have free WiFi.

 Using [Leaflet](https://leafletjs.com/) for map functions, [OpenStreetMap](https://www.openstreetmap.org/) tiles, and [Geoapify](https://www.geoapify.com/) for geocoding.